 Honors Program Honors Courses

-The Honors Program also offers some specialized limited-credit courses each semester as UHON 198H or UHON 298H.
-These courses are usually offered as zero-credit, one-credit, or two-credit courses.
+In addition to the required seminars, Honors Program students may choose from a variety of optional UHON 289H seminars, which offer additional opportunities to accumulate Honors credit and take advantage of the unique learning environment of an Honors course.
+The Honors Program also offers specialized limited-credit courses each semester as UHON 198H, which may be offered as zero-credit, one-credit, or two-credit courses.
 Examples include English Conversation Partners, EN Thompson Scholars, Charting Your Path in Honors, and Starting Your Honors Thesis/Senior Project.
-See details about the current semester’s 198H or 298H sections.
+See details about the current semester’s 198H sections.

 Students may also earn Honors credit while writing their thesis or working on their senior project, by registering for Honors thesis credit through their department (often listed as 399H or 499H) or through the Honors Program by registering for UHON 499H.
 This is a variable-credit course, which means students may register from one credit to six credits.
 For each degree, no more than six hours of thesis writing may be completed for credit.